What You Don’t Know (About Your Legal Rights) Can Hurt You

 Unfortunately, most people don’t understand their legal rights.
 Not knowing your rights can cause you to make decisions that may come back to haunt you.

-- Do you know you have an absolute right under the United States Constitution to refuse a police request to search you, your home, your car, your luggage, or other possessions, unless the police have a search warrant?
+- Do you know you have an absolute right under the United States Constitution to refuse a police request to search you, your home, your car, your luggage, or other possessions unless the police have a search warrant?
 Remember the police are not looking to do you a favor.
-The purpose of the search is to obtain evidence which can be used against you.
+The purpose of the search is to obtain evidence that can be used against you.